 We have all had students who seem to get stuck when it comes to independent writing time.
-We have developed these resources with those students in mind to get them past their struggles, and so that they have some “go to” and hopefully engaging ideas to get them started.
+We have developed these resources with those students in mind.
+Our goal is for you to be able to get them past their struggles, and so that they have some “go to” and hopefully engaging ideas to get them started.

 ***You will find the FULL download for the resources described below at the bottom of this post.
 Click on the title words to access the download.***

 - If you haven’t already, make sure your reluctant writers (if not all your students) have a folder or binder to keep their ideas for writing, as well as some of the other items we have included in this post.
 That way if you are busy conferencing or working with a small guided writing group, they hopefully will not be sitting and doing nothing.
 They will have some things to get them started on a piece.

 - We have provided a colorful Writing Folder title page your students can use to slide into the front of a binder or glue to the front of a folder.